 How does each team look at wide receiver, and what still needs to be done?

-Jacksonville Jaguars: The Jaguars need everything right now, so you would not think wide receiver would be high on their want list considering Justin Blackmon’s rookie season was promising and Cecil Shorts has emerged as a starting-caliber NFL wideout.
+Jacksonville Jaguars: The Jaguars need everything right now, so you would not think wide receiver would be high on their want list, considering Justin Blackmon’s rookie season was promising and Cecil Shorts has emerged as a starting-caliber NFL wideout.
 But with Laurent Robinson gone, the cupboards behind Jacksonville’s starters are quite bare.
 Also, Shorts’ concussion situation (he suffered two in a month and was put on injured reserve late in the 2012 season) is certainly an area of concern.
 But again, this team needs help all over the roster, and with no stud wide receiver in this draft, the earliest Jacksonville will add receiver help is Round 2.
-Fortunately for the Jaguars, this is a deep draft at the position, so adding a mid-round prospect along with a late free-agent signee (maybe like Julian Edelman or Austin Collie) would be a logical.
+Fortunately for the Jaguars, this is a deep draft at the position, so adding a midround prospect along with a late free-agent signee (maybe Julian Edelman or Austin Collie) would be logical.

 Tennessee Titans: Kenny Britt is a very difficult player to count on because of his off-the-field activities and difficulty staying on the field due to health.
-But he is also capable of being one of the best wide receivers in the NFL.
+But he also is capable of being one of the best wide receivers in the NFL.
 Kendall Wright is a keeper and could be on the verge of a breakout sophomore season.
 Wright’s play in 2012 was one of the most promising things about Tennessee’s season, but Nate Washington’s play wasn’t up to his usual standards.
-Maybe a slot guy like Edelman or Collie would be a good fit here, or a free-agent project like Ramses Barden, but more likely, the Titans will draft a wide receiver in the third or fourth round to come in as their fourth receiver and provide some insurance for Britt’s antics.
+Maybe a slot guy such as Edelman or Collie would be a good fit here, or a free-agent project such as Ramses Barden, but more likely, the Titans will draft a wide receiver in the third or fourth round to come in as their fourth receiver and provide some insurance for Britt’s antics.